cgreenwaldt/CyberSecurity_Chad/hw_11/SubmissionFile.md

 1. Stage 1: Reconnaissance for example the gathering of PII to sell on the dark web.

-2. Stage 2: Weaponization
+2. Stage 2: Weaponization for example the creation of ransomware.

-3. Stage 3: Delivery
+3. Stage 3: Delivery for example clicking on a malicious link in a phishing email.

-4. Stage 4: Exploitation
+4. Stage 4: Exploitation as ransomware installs on the target network and creates a backdoor into the system.

-5. Stage 5: Installation for example clicking on a malicious link in a phishing email.
+5. Stage 5: Installation ransomware notifying attacker of a successful infection.

-6. Stage 6: Command and Control
+6. Stage 6: Command and Control a malicious actor being able to take control of a system and move about looking for PII or other valuable data.

-7. Stage 7: Actions on Objectives
+7. Stage 7: Actions on Objectives for example achieving control of the host computer and starting to encrypt target files.

 #### Snort Rule Analysis